Sreehitha03/Mental-health-chatbot/README.md

 This is a web-based mental health chatbot that leverages a fine-tuned Large Language Model (LLM) to provide supportive conversations.
 The model is trained/fine-tuned in a Colab environment, stored on Google Drive, and served via a backend running on Colab (exposed using ngrok), while the frontend runs locally or on a hosting platform.

 ## 🔧 Features
-Fine-tuned gemma-2b-4bit model using Unsloth.
+Fine-tuned gemma-2b-4bit model using dataset.

 Flask-based backend hosted on Google Colab